LewisBull2303/UltimateRPS/README.md

 -   Underneath the game buttons is a player score which allows the user to track their score easily.
 -   The score section also has a space for the computers score which allows the user to see if they are winning or losing.
 -   The Score appears in green to the user and red for the computer to easily differenciate the 2 different scores.
--   It is fully responsive on all screen sizes and it located on the game page.
+-   It is fully responsive on all screen sizes and is located on the game page.
 -   User Stories Answered: 4, 5, 8, 9, 10, 16
 ![image](https://github.com/user-attachments/assets/bd02db87-d341-4d96-b293-2b4c0aabf439)

 - ### Player And Computer Choices
 -   Just above the score area there is an area which show the user what they picked and what the computer picked for their options
 -   This allows the user to see which option win against others allowing them to pick up on the rules easier
+-   It is fully responsive on all screen sizes and is located on the game page
+-   User Stories Answered:

 ![image](https://github.com/user-attachments/assets/bc90dc1b-5268-43e2-8e8e-2350c9686c46)